HOL-Theorem-Prover/HOL/doc/next-release.md

     the metric-related results in previous `topologyTheory` should now open `metricTheory` instead.
 (Thanks to Chun Tian for this work.)

+*   `nlistTheory`: a development of the bijection between lists of natural numbers and natural numbers.
+    Many operations on lists transfer across to the numbers in obvious ways.
+    The functions demonstrating the bijection are

+           listOfN : num -> num list

+    and

+           nlist_of : num list -> num

+    This material is an extension of a basic treatment that was already part of the computability example.
+    Thanks to Elliot Catt and Yiming Xu for help with this theory’s development.

 New tools:
 ----------